FDA considers the following to be satisfactory guidelines for the labeling of vinegars:

 - Place flavoring material in a small cheesecloth bag and suspend in vinegar until the desired strength is reached

-- It will take approximately 4 days, except for garlic, which takes only 1 day
+- It will take approximately four days, except for garlic, which takes only one day

 - Wine or cider is fermented in wooden barrels or covered vats.

-- There are screened air vents located in the top part of the container.
+- There are screened air vents in the container's top part

 - A starter culture is put into the container, and the fermentation is continued until the certification is complete.